adamfoneil/LearnEF/README.md

 I'm teaching myself EF Core because.... why not?
 I have a little ecosystem of tools that use with a Dapper-based ORM approach, namely [ModelSync.UI](https://github.com/adamfoneil/ModelSync.UI).
 This is a rapid, low-friction way to evolve a database model, but it's intended for a shared development database.
 It's not meant for offline dev databases.
 I have a couple other packages extending Dapper in a few ways that suit how I like to work.
+That's a different discussion.
+The purpose of this repo is to build up a set of EF use cases, then possibly compare/contrast with Dapper as appropriate.

 I've messed with EF before so I'm not totally new to it, but there are a couple things about it I still find excruciating.